-Military Divorce Lawyer in San Diego, CA
+Military Officer Divorce Attorney in San Diego, CA

 For military officers, getting divorced involves more complications than it does for civilians.
 From protecting your pension to making sure you will be able to participate in your children’s upbringing, nearly every aspect of your military life – and every aspect of your divorce – requires thorough consideration and a measured approach.

 Attorney Richard Renkin focuses a significant portion of his divorce practice on representing military officers in San Diego County.
 He is intimately familiar with the unique issues involved in military divorces, and he uses his experience, knowledge, and insights to help each client effectively pursue a favorable result in his or her divorce.
 Contact us now to schedule a confidential consultation with Richard Renkin.

 Preparing for Your Divorce While Stationed in San Diego

 When preparing for a divorce as a member of the military, one of the first questions that comes up is where you need to file.
 As a general rule, you must file for divorce in the state and county where you are considered “domiciled.”
 However, the rules regarding domicile are complex, and you need to make sure that the court where you file has jurisdiction over your spouse as well.

 We represent military officers who are stationed at the following San Diego-area bases and who are stationed overseas but are considered “domiciled” in San Diego County:

 - Marine Corps Air Station Miramar